MFrikken/CodeBoy/README.md

 ## Usage

-SAGE does not scan your codebase for security issues itself.
+CodeBoy does not scan your codebase for security issues itself.
 It is a tool that processes pre-generated SAST scan report files.
 It parses the vulnerabilities and their weaknesses from the report and loads them into an embedded database for easier analysis.

 An example sast report file can be found [here](gl-sast-report.json).